FlowFuse/flowfuse/docs/contribute/introduction.md

 ### Running FlowFuse

 A number of `npm` tasks are defined in the `package.json` file of this repository.
-To get started from the `flowforge` directory use:
+To get started from the `flowfuse` directory use:

 ```bash
 npm run serve